FreeProving/free-compiler/doc/ProvingQuickCheckProperties.md

 Consider the `reverse` function which reverses a list for example.
 One would expect that reversing a list twice yields the original list, i.e., that `reverse` is its own inverse.
 However, while this is true in a total setting, it is not if we consider partiality.
-We can use the same approach discussed above to proof this fact.
+We can use the same approach discussed above to prove this fact.

 Again we start by defining `reverse` and stating our proposition in Haskell (See [`Proofs.ReverseInvolutive`][`example/Proofs/ReverseInvolutive.hs`] for details).